Orcas Island Seed Library

 Q: My plants may have cross-pollinated with ones they should not have; can I still return the seed to the library? (ie. I grew different varieties of summer squash but did not hand pollinate)

 A: Yes, but let us know the circumstances when you fill out your return label so that others know about your experiment.
-Hybrids are a part of nature and can yield interesting and fun results, but many folks are interested in keeping varieties pure.
+Hybrids are a part of nature and can yield useful and interesting results, but some folks are interested in keeping varieties pure.

 How to Borrow and Return Seeds: